 Just like sitting at a table full of Millennials at a face to face conference, I can interact with others who have much to teach me on Twitter.
 The difference being, that on Twitter, we can hold asynchronous conversations that span the globe and all the diversity that is humanity.

 I’ve come to feel like several of the people I interact with on Twitter are friends and/or colleagues.
 I’ve had people reach out and offer advice on projects I’m working on, and others who’ve answered my questions about their lived experiences.

 I also use several other learning tools, such as reading books by authors whose experiences are very different from mine, and participating in webinars with like minded people.
 I learn something new every time I participate in a webinar.
 I consume content hosted on YouTube and other platforms shared through my professional associations and network.
 There are so many generous, intelligent people who share their knowledge and advice for FREE online.

 This year I’ve had the opportunity to dabble in many other “apps” that are out there!

-To the people who feel disconnected during the pandemic, primarily because you can’t safely interact with people the way your used to, I encourage you to dive in an learn from online content and social media platforms.
+To the people who feel disconnected during the pandemic, primarily because you can’t safely interact with people the way you're used to, I encourage you to dive in and learn from online content and social media platforms.
 If you’re concerned about online safety, follow Matt Richardson on his social media platforms.
 Matt regularly shares tips about how you and your family can stay safe online.
 It’s his business!